jandecaluwe/urubu/doc/manual/intro.md

 Other techniques, independent from Urubu, can also help.
 Note for example that the sidebar on this page is "affixed": it moves as you scroll through the page, but never leaves the viewport.
+(Note: this description assumes that the viewport is wide enough to accomodate the sidebar.)
 At any time, the full structure of the page remains visible and available for navigation.
 This was implemented by borrowing code from the [bootstrap] theme.

 Project-wide reference links
 ============================